We recently moved our middle son into his first apartment.

 One thing that his roommate’s mom and I did was to shop ahead of time at garage sales, estate sales, online, and our own homes to gather a lot of their necessary supplies and furniture.
 This really helped to split the cost and not have it all be happening at once.
-Here is a great first apartment checklist!
+Here is a first apartment checklist!

 I shopped at Home Goods for a lot of his bathroom supplies, and I do believe he was as particular about what he wanted as any girl would have been.
 I took pictures and texted them to him.
 His comments were priceless.

 “Too girly.”
 “Too patterned.”
 “That’s ugly.”
 “Too brown.”
 You get the picture!

-He and I just headed to another home supply store last night, and I think he is set for good now!
+He and I just headed to another home supply store last night, and I think he is set with his first apartment must haves.
 He mentioned when we walked through the doors that this was his new favorite kind of store!
 I was cracking up.
 He looked through all the kitchen gear, and we spent at least fifteen minutes in the candle section trying to find just the right scent for his room.
 Priceless time together!